Atlantis in comics: Marvel Comics

 Atlantis is a fictional location appearing in American comic books published by Marvel Comics.
 It is based on the mythical island of Atlantis first mentioned in Plato's initial dialogue the Timaeus, written c.
 360 B.C.
 In the Marvel Universe, Atlantis was a small continent (about the same size as modern Australia) with many human settlements.
 Over 21,000 years ago, an event called the "Great Cataclysm" caused it to be submerged into the sea.

 The inhabitants of ancient Atlantis built an enormous glass-like dome over the capital city, also known as Atlantis.
 When barbarians sent by the Deviant Lemurian empire attacked Atlantis, King Kamuu opened the magma-pits which were the city's means of heating.
 This caused the continent to sink.
 Kamuu was warned of the Great Cataclysm by the seer, Zhered-Na.
 When she refused to recant, he had her exiled to the mainland, where she was later stabbed to death by survivors of the submersion.

 The priests and intellectuals of the city Netheria foresaw the Lemurian attack and fortified their city, and thus it sank intact.
 Netheria still exists today, ruled by Queen Kala.
 Other ancient Atlanteans survived the sinking of the continent by various methods, including Dakimh the Enchanter, Varnae, and Stygyro.

 About 8,000 years ago, a group of Homo mermanus nomads discovered the ruins of the city of Atlantis.
-They made the ruins of the human settlements in Atlantis their home and went on to develop a society there, using as much of the material as they could salvage from the wreckage.
+They made the ruins of the human settlements in Atlantis their home and went on to develop a society there, using material salvaged from the wreckage.
 These people are thus often referred to as "Atlanteans", as it is in the city of Atlantis that their first complex society emerged.